Data Types

 not_null = 43;

-// not_null = None; // this won't compile because it's a different type!
+// not_null = None; // This won't compile because it's a different type!

 let mut nullable: Option<i32> = Some(42);